RTTCore/.github/profile/README.md

-# 🧠 Real Time Translation Core (RTTCore)
+# Real Time Translation Core (RTTCore)

-Welcome to **RTTCore** – the home of open-source, real-time translation technologies.
+Welcome to **RTTCore** – the home of open-source, real-time translation tools.

-**RTTCore** is dedicated to building fast, accessible, and intelligent tools that break language barriers.
-From live caption generation to instant voice translation, our mission is to enable seamless communication across cultures and platforms.
-Whether you're browsing videos, attending meetings, or building with our APIs – RTTCore brings real-time translation to your fingertips.

-🔧 We're actively developing tools like:
+We build fast, simple, and effective solutions to help people understand and communicate across languages.
+Whether you're watching videos, attending meetings, or building your own apps, **RTTCore** makes real-time translation easy and accessible for everyone.

+Currently in development:
-- **RTTCaptions**: Real-time caption translator for web content
+- **RTTCaptions**: Live voice-to-translated captions for any web content
-- **RTTVoice**: Stream-based real-time voice translator
-- **RTTApp**: All-in-one translation interface (coming soon)

 Stay tuned, contribute, or build with us.
-Let’s make language universal – in real time.
+Let’s break language barriers—together.

 ---

-🌍 Powered by the community.
+Powered by the community.
 Built for everyone.